oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 ASP.NET Web Forms framework has been the cornerstone technology of .Net for web development since the release of .Net Framework in 2002.
 ASP.NET Web Forms includes a layer of abstraction for developers so that you don't need to care about HTML, JavaScript, or any other front-end technology.
 It provides a development flow similar to building desktop apps, a way for developers to build a web page by drag and drop, an event-driven programming model, and stateful controls thanks to the built-in state management.
 These features incurred lots of complexity, but it was worthwhile when web development was still in its infancy.

 Web development has evolved a lot in recent years.
-Browsers have become more powerful and implement various standards that allow access to user's devices.
+Browsers have become more powerful and implement various standards that allow access to users' devices.
 Client-side frameworks such as React and Angular simplify client-side development and have become increasingly popular.
 These frameworks and other benefits are available only if you can write the front-end JavaScript code.

 Maintaining the back end and front end in two different languages comes with a cost.
 There isn't much code reuse, tools and frameworks are different, and it's challenging to keep up with constantly evolving technologies.